Road Space Reallocation

 Description

-Road space is a valuable public resource.
-Roadway right-of-way is one of the most valuable assets owned by most municipal governments, and roadway design can have a significant effect on a community’s character and its transportation patterns.
-Conventional transport planning practices tend to devote most road space to general traffic lanes and automobile parking.
-Since automobiles are relatively space intensive and impose crash risk, noise and air pollution impacts on nonmotorized travel, motor vehicle traffic tends to “squeeze out” other modes of transport.
+Road space is a scarce public resource.
+Roadway right-of-way is one of the most valuable assets owned by most municipal governments, and roadway design can have a significant effect on a community’s character and transportation patterns.
+Conventional transport planning practices tend to devote most road space to general traffic and vehicle parking.
+Since automobiles are relatively space intensive and impose crash risk, noise and air pollution impacts on nonmotorized travellers, motor vehicle traffic tends to “squeeze out” other modes of transport.

-Road Space Reallocation involves shifting more road space to specific transportation activities, and managing roadways to encourage more efficient and equitable transportation.
-It is a method of Prioritizing transportation to favor higher value trips and lower cost modes.
+Road Space Reallocation involves shifting road space currently devoted to automobile traffic or parking to serve other modes, such as sidewalks, bike lanes, High Occupancy Vehicle (HOV) and bus lanes, or rail lines.
+In some cases it involves reducing total road rights of way in order to make land available for other uses.
+It is a method of Prioritizing transportation to favor higher value trips and more efficient modes.
 Road Space Reallocation can involve the following TDM strategies.

-Road Space Reallocation can be particularly appropriate on congested roadways.
+Road Space Reallocation is particularly appropriate on congested roadways.
 A vehicle’s road space requirements increase with its size and speed (Congestion).
-Automobile transportation requires several times as much road space per passenger-mile than other modes, as indicated in Table 1 (also see Litman, 2001), so motorists impose far more congestion on other road users than people who travel by other modes.
-For this reason, it tends to be both more equitable and efficient to give priority to more space efficient modes on congested roads, so travelers who require less road space are not delayed by congestion as much as travelers who require less road space.
+Automobile transportation requires several times as much road space per passenger-mile than other modes, as indicated in Table 1 (also see Litman 2001), so motorists impose far more congestion per person than travels using other modes.
+For this reason, it tends to be both more equitable and efficient to give priority to more space-efficient modes on congested roads, so travelers who require less road space are not delayed by congestion imposed by more space-intensive modes.

 Table 1 Typical Per-Person Travel Space Requirements (Land Use Evaluation)